What about friends?

 agreement with the will of God.
 Alliances based on evil desires, covenants of crime and

-reconciled with love of God, and the man who does not separate himself from the children
+reconciled with love of God, and those who do not separate themselves from the children

-of this generation cannot join the company of the sons of God.
+of this generation cannot join the company of the children of God.
 But those who keep God ever

 in their hearts, and are anxious to preserve the unity of the spirit in the bond of peace,